atom/github/docs/feature-requests/005-editable-diff.md

 - Upon saving, the diff view will re-render with the new file patch, and scroll position will remain unchanged.
 - Some visual jumps might result as the new file patch is shown (see [examples](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#some-specific-examples)), but that won't be too jarring since the save action is so explicit.

-#### What is editable?

-Currently we use diff view in several places; which ones of them are editable?
-  - Unstaged Changes: *editable*
-  - Staged Changes: *editable* but with [unresolved questions](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#question-unresolved-questions)
-  - All staged changes (aka Commit Preview): *editable* but with [unresolved questions](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#question-unresolved-questions)
-  - Commit Detail Item: *NOT editable*
-  - Changed File Tab in PR: *editable **only** if it's a checked out PR*, also with [unresolved questions](https://github.com/atom/github/blob/vy/proposal-editable-diff/docs/feature-requests/005-editable-diff.md#question-unresolved-questions)

 ## :anchor: Drawbacks